Outfled/NTFS-File-Search/README.md

 # NTFS-File-Search

-C++ project used for quickly querying all files/directories located on an NTFS volume/partition.
+Relatively lightweight app used for quickly querying files/directories located on an NTFS volume.
 It works by reading and parsing file records located in the MFT (master file table)

 ### Designed for Windows Operating System